Start saving today for a healthier tomorrow

 How do I pull money from my HSA investments back to my base account to pay a bill?

-You can move money back to your base HSA by using the “Transfer to HSA Account” link under the “Plan Services” tab.
+You can move money back to your base HSA by using the “Move Money” link under the “Invest” tab.
 Your mutual funds will be liquidated according to your current fund percentage allocations and dollars will typically be transferred to your base HSA account within two to three business days.

 How often are my balance and activity information in myHSAinvestments updated?